Jayanti Devi Temple: Geography

 The metalled road leading to the temple is lined with wheat or rice fields, keekar, peepal and mango groves.
-As far as the vision goes, one can see numerous hues of green, the characteristic feature of the fertile lands of Punjab, small and large ponds with clear water reflecting the blue sky and tiny hamlets with agriculture-based life style.
-The undulating topography and hump-like hillocks give the place a mysterious character that is absent in the flat planes of Chandigarh.

 There is only a single bus service from Chandigarh to Jayanti Majri.
 That too is erratic.
 Though the Chandigarh Administration arranges for buses during the February fair, for the convenience of the village residents and for visitors, a regular bus service is needed, especially on Sundays and holidays.

 Temple complex

 Temple has a large complex with park and Jayanti Archeological Museum.

 The entrance to the temple is through a huge gate at the base of the hillock.
 From here about 100 or so easy steps lead up to the temple premises.
 As one climbs up, the first thing one encounters is a very large water tank, a traditional feature of Indian temples.
 This tank was earlier in use.
 It is a concrete construction and steps lead down to it from two sides.
 The other two sides are bound by the rocky wall of the hillock.
 There are a few shops along the steps selling nicknacks — coconut, red net chunnies, fancy jewellery, cassettes of devotional songs, toys, photos of the idol etc. The temple is at the highest point of the hillock supported by massive pillars.
 This point gives a wide view of the lush green surroundings, the serpentine Jayanti Rao and the settlements beyond.
 Inside the sanctum sanctorum lies the stone idol of the goddess.
 In the niches outside there are Murtis of Lord Shiva, Lord Ganesha, Goddess Lakshmi, Goddess Bala Sundari and local deity Lokda Dev.

-There is a very famous fast food (veg) shop named Anika's Food Point offering and serving delicious eateries at very affordable price and maintaining qualitative professionalism.
-It is a shop where a duo of father and son serves customers as if at home.